wladimirgrf/docs/source/index.html.md

 # Introduction

-Welcome to Bitchain's API documentation!
-Bitchain Network is a simple, mostly RESTful JSON API for interacting with Bitcoin blockchain, accessed over HTTP or HTTPS from the api.bitchain.network domain.
-Currently, Bitchain supports Bitcoin and Bitcoin Testnet Chain.
+Welcome to BitChain's API documentation!
+BitChain Network is a simple, mostly RESTful JSON API for interacting with Bitcoin blockchain, accessed over HTTP or HTTPS from the api.BitChain.network domain.
+Currently, BitChain supports Bitcoin and Bitcoin Testnet Chain.

 <aside class="warning">
 All currency amounts are in units of satoshis (1/100,000,000 of a bitcoin).